MaterialEyes/exsclaim/README.md

 ### Requirements
 You need a working python 3.x installation to be able to use EXSCLAIM!
 We recommend using a conda or virtualenv environment to install dependencies.

 ### Installation

 To install test version:
 ```
-pip install -i https://test.pypi.org/simple/ exsclaim-tspread
+pip install --extra-index-url https://test.pypi.org/simple/ exsclaim-tspread
+python -m spacy download en_core_web_sm
 ```
-To test that it has been installed correctly, run the following python code:
+To test that it has been installed correctly, you can run the following python code:
 ```
 from exsclaim.pipeline import Pipeline
 test_pipeline = Pipeline("", test=True)
 results = test_pipeline.run()
 ```
+This will run the pipeline with a sample query JSON.
 You should then see something like:
 ```
 Running Journal Scraper
 GET request: https://www.nature.com/.....